 More Yoyogi Park black and white rockabilly

 The Harajuku rockabilly crew again?
 Yes.
-I photographed them in color, but these pictures are in black in white.
+I photographed them in color, but these pictures are in black and white.
 Why?
 There is a good reason for it.
 Let me explain.
 It started when a photo shoot was canceled with a five-minute warning.
 Suddenly, I needed something else to do.
 The obvious choices were nearby Meiji Shrine or Yoyogi Park.
 I chose the latter.
 Once I got near, I heard some powerful music.
 Was it what I thought it was?
 Yes, it was!
 Yes, the crew was back.

 So I didn’t go to Yoyogi Park much in 2020.
 When I did, the dancers were missing.
 These photos were from my first visit in 2021.
 Some things had changed.